aces/Loris-MRI/docs/scripts_md/DTI.md

 ### RGBpik\_creation($dti\_file, $DTIrefs)

-Function that runs `mincpik` on the RGB map.
+Function that runs `mincpik.pl` on the RGB map.

 INPUTS:
   - $dti\_file: hash key to use to fetch file names (e.g. raw DWI file)